CODAIT/spark-bench/docs/index.md

 ## Levels and Combinations of Parallelism

-There are many, many different ways of controlling parallelism in `spark-bench`.
+There are many, many different ways of controlling parallelism in Spark-Bench.

 You can control parallelism at the level of the spark-submit-config, and/or the suite, and/or the workload.